lantonov/asmFish/README.md

 | | included by default
 |---|---
 |Priority|       Try to set the priority of the process.
-The default is 'none', which runs the engine which whichever priority it was started.
+The default is 'none', which runs the engine at whichever priority it was started.
 |LogFile|        Set the location to write all communication.
 Useful for buggy gui's.
 A value of `<empty>` means the logger is off.
 |TTFile|         Set the location of the file for TTSave and TTLoad.
 A value of `<empty>` means that the following two command will fail.
 |TTSave|         Saves the current hash table to TTFile.